puavo-org/puavo-os/parts/webmenu/docs/menujson.md

 ## Structure

-menu.json is a nested object presentation of menus and items.
+menu.json is a nested object presentation of menus and launchable items.

 Every object must have a `type` attribute which can be one of following: